scalawithcats/scala-with-cats/src/pages/applicatives/validated.md

 ```

 `Validated` accumulates errors using a `Semigroup`,
-so we need one of those in scope to summon the `Semigroupal`.
+so we need one of those in scope to summon the `Semigroupal`
-If we don't have one we get
+(sorry if this sounds complicated).
+If no `Semigroup` is visible at the call site,
-an annoyingly unhelpful compilation error:
+we get an annoyingly unhelpful compilation error:

 ```tut:book:fail
 Semigroupal[AllErrorsOr]
 ```

-Once we import a `Semigroup[String]`,
+Once we import a `Semigroup` for the error type,
 everything works as expected:

 ```tut:book:silent